Panasonic GM5 vs Sony RX100

 - More heavily discounted: Has been around for much longer (launched in June 2012).

-If the number of relative strengths (bullet points above) is taken as a guide, the RX100 comes out slightly ahead of the GM5 (11 : 10 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the RX100 emerges as the winner of the match-up (12 : 10 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic GM5 and the Sony RX100 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.